samumantha/Aalto_OpenScience/Slides.md

 1. Create a CSC user account.
 2. Use IDA to store your data (Optional step.
 Instead of using IDA to store your data, you can add an URL to data in any remote resource, but then you can only get a URN identifier for you dataset, not DOI.
 You can also publish only the metadata of your dataset, without any link to the actual data. )
-3. Create a project and apply for IDA storage space.
+3. Create a project and apply for IDA storage space (Aalto needs to accept).
 You can add members to your project.
         Store your data in IDA and freeze it.
-4. Use Qvain to create a dataset and to publish it Create a dataset description, include either files from IDA or from remote resource and publish the dataset 5.Visit Etsin to view your published dataset
+4. Use Qvain to create a dataset and to publish it Create a dataset description, include either files from IDA or from remote resource and publish the dataset
+5. Visit Etsin to view your published dataset
         Visit your dataset’s landing page.
 Note the persistent identifier (DOI or URN).
 You’ll need it when you reference the dataset.